RedOctober117/cisp_1020_group_2_chutes_and_ladders/README.md

 chutes=16,6;47,26;49,11;56,53;62,19;64,60;93,73;95,75;98,78;
 ```

-convert chutes and ladders squares into hashmaps with the sqaure as the key and the 4 cord possibilities as the values
+Convert chutes and ladders squares into hashmaps with the sqaure as the key and the 4 cord possibilities as the values

 ### Commands
 `-c` -> List commands